Molecular electronics: Molecular scale electronics

 One of the biggest problems with measuring on single molecules is to establish reproducible electrical contact with only one molecule and doing so without shortcutting the electrodes.
 Because the current photolithographic technology is unable to produce electrode gaps small enough to contact both ends of the molecules tested (in the order of nanometers), alternative strategies are used.
 These include molecular-sized gaps called break junctions, in which a thin electrode is stretched until it breaks.
 One of the ways to overcome the gap size issue is by trapping molecular functionalized nanoparticles (internanoparticle spacing is matchable to the size of molecules), and later target the molecule by place exchange reaction.

 Another method is to use the tip of a scanning tunneling microscope (STM) to contact molecules adhered at the other end to a metal substrate.
 Another popular way to anchor molecules to the electrodes is to make use of sulfur's high chemical affinity to gold; though useful, the anchoring is non-specific and thus anchors the molecules randomly to all gold surfaces, and the contact resistance is highly dependent on the precise atomic geometry around the site of anchoring and thereby inherently compromises the reproducibility of the connection.
 To circumvent the latter issue, experiments have shown that fullerenes could be a good candidate for use instead of sulfur because of the large conjugated π-system that can electrically contact many more atoms at once than a single atom of sulfur.

 The shift from metal electrodes to semiconductor electrodes allows for more tailored properties and thus for more interesting applications.
 There are some concepts for contacting organic molecules using semiconductor-only electrodes, for example by using indium arsenide nanowires with an embedded segment of the wider bandgap material indium phosphide used as an electronic barrier to be bridged by molecules.

 One of the biggest hindrances for single-molecule electronics to be commercially exploited is the lack of means to connect a molecular sized circuit to bulk electrodes in a way that gives reproducible results.
 Also problematic is that some measurements on single molecules are done at cryogenic temperatures, near absolute zero, which is very energy consuming.

 History

-The first time in history molecular electronics are mentioned was in 1956 by the German physicist Arthur von Hippel, who suggested a bottom-up procedure of developing electronics from atoms and molecules rather than using prefabricated materials, an idea he named molecular engineering.
-However the first breakthrough in the field is considered by many the article by Aviram and Ratner in 1974.
-In this article named Molecular Rectifiers, they presented a theoretical calculation of transport through a modified charge-transfer molecule with donor acceptor groups that would allow transport only in one direction, essentially like a semiconductor diode.
-This was a breakthrough that inspired many years of research in the field of molecular electronics.
+Molecular electronics was first mentioned in 1956 by the German physicist Arthur von Hippel.
+He suggested a bottoms-up procedure of developing electronics from atoms and molecules rather than using prefabricated materials, an idea he named molecular engineering.
+Aviram and Ratner in 1974 described "molecular rectifiers", a theoretical modified charge-transfer molecule with donor acceptor groups that would allow transport only in one direction, essentially like a semiconductor diode.